seatable/seatable-admin-docs/manual/config/autostart.md

 $ sudo systemctl enable seatable
 ```

-Similarly, autostart cam be disabled with the following command:
+Similarly, autostart can be disabled with the following command:

 ```
 $ sudo systemctl disable seatable